spack/spack/lib/spack/docs/contribution_guide.rst

 .. note::

-    The platform and architecture components are specified in order to select the correct configurations from the generic configurations used in Spack CI.
-The predefined configurations currently available are:
+    The platform and architecture variables are specified in order to select the correct configurations from the generic configurations used in Spack CI.
+The configurations currently available are:

     * ``.cray_rhel_zen4``
     * ``.cray_sles_zen4``